Trusted WordPress tutorials, when you need them most.

 Choosing the Image option on Favicon.io

 On the next page, you can upload your image.
-Then, click ‘Download’ to save the favicon zip file, which contains your favicon.png and favicon.ico files.
+Then, go ahead and click ‘Download’ to save the favicon zip file, which contains your favicon.png and favicon.ico files.

 Make sure to keep this web page open as you go through the next steps.